APC Submission Portal Now Open

 Once stabilized, refinance into a 30-year DSCR loan using the new appraised value and rental income.
 Bridge loan is paid off.
 Long-term hold begins.

 Understanding this path — and sharing it with your capital advisor before the first loan closes — leads to better decisions at every step and fewer surprises at the refinance stage.
+Review bridge loan requirements to understand what lenders evaluate before funding the acquisition stage.

 Not Sure Whether Your Deal Needs Bridge or DSCR Financing?